Staff frequently asked questions

-Visitors on official University business who park in a designated visitor parking area need to obtain a visitor permit from the reception area they are visiting, or have a sandwich board pre-arranged by a staff member (this service is available from Unisafe/Security).
+Visitors on official University business should have an assigned visitor carpark booked for them by a University staff member.
 Visitors wanting to park on campus for the purpose of events, for example at the Academy or Chapel, must park in the general areas and pay the daily fee between the hours of 8.30am and 4.30pm, Monday to Friday.

-I require a disabled space, what happens with that?
+I require a mobility accessible space, what happens with that?

-Staff with a current named accessible parking space will retain that area provided they purchase the Licence to Hunt permit.
+There are mobility spaces available for staff with numbered parking and licence to hunt permits who require accessible parking.
 The rest of the accessible parking spaces will remain free to general use of those people holding a mobility permit.

 Can I still use the general parking areas on campus?